< Back to Blog

 2. Data Privacy and Security

-When you're done using a consumer report, you must securely dispose of the report and any information you gathered from it
+When you are done using a consumer report, you must securely dispose of it and any information gathered from it.

-HUD guidelines 2025 continue emphasizing individualized assessments.
-Blanket policies banning anyone with criminal records violate fair housing laws.
+HUD guidelines in 2026 continue emphasizing individualized assessments.
+Blanket policies that automatically disqualify applicants with any criminal record violate fair housing laws.

 Compliant criminal screening requires:

-• Considering the nature and severity of offenses
+• Considering the nature and severity of the offense

 • Evaluating the time elapsed since the conviction